 - c.
 1720, abbreviation of of the clock (1640s), from Middle English of the clokke (late 14c.).
 Use of clock hand positions to describe vector directions or angles is from late 18c.

 - poetic contraction of over.

 - oaf (n.)

-- 1620s, auf, oph (modern form from 1630s), "a changeling; a foolish child left by the fairies" [Johnson], from a Scandinavian source, cf. Norwegian alfr "silly person," in Old Norse, "elf" (see elf).
+- 1620s, auf, oph (modern form from 1630s), "a changeling; a foolish child left by the fairies" [Johnson], from a Scandinavian source such as Norwegian alfr "silly person," in Old Norse "elf" (see elf).
 Hence, "a misbegotten, deformed idiot."
 Until recently, some dictionaries still gave the plural as oaves.